Sac08/interview-learnings/LLD/DesignPatterns/factory/readme.md

 Duplicate object creation logic scattered across code.

 Violates Open/Closed Principle (code is open to modification).
+Adding new shapes involves only modifying or extending factory, not client.

 Hard to manage runtime decisions (e.g., creating objects based on input/config).